karoshi01/sudoku-puzzle-solver/README.md

 🔹 How It Works :

-The user provides the puzzle manually .
+The user provides the puzzle manually

-The solver scans the grid for the next empty cell.
+The solver scans the grid for the next empty cell

 For each empty cell, it tries placing digits 1–9.

-Before placement, it checks validity with a constraint function ensuring the number doesn’t already exist in the same row, column, or 3x3 block.
+Before placement, it checks validity with a constraint function ensuring the number doesn’t already exist in the same row, column, or 3x3 block

 If valid, it recursively continues solving the rest of the puzzle.

 If no number works, the algorithm backtracks (undoes the last step) and tries another possibility.

 This continues until the grid is solved or the algorithm concludes no solution exists.

 🔹 Features :

 Solves any valid Sudoku puzzle (easy → expert).

 Uses backtracking recursion for correctness.

 Input/Output handled via WinAPI GUI:

 Solved cells are highlighted in green.

 🔹 Tech Stack :

 C

 Backtracking recursion

 Custom Windows API interface

 🔹 Demo